 If, when you call, your dog goes off course or ignores your command, go and get them and bring them back to the spot you were at when you called them.
 Praise, release your dog, and practice until they do solo efforts worthy of a food treat.
 Don’t drag them in with the line: it is for insurance/emergency purposes only.

 Exercise 4.
 Once your dog is reliable on the preceding exercises, go to places where there are distractions: dogs and/or people.
 Work on leash at first and then on the long line.

 Exercise 5.
 Go to enclosed areas where you can safely practice off leash.
 Start off with low distraction and then gradually add more difficult temptations.

 Tips and Pitfalls

 - Never scold or punish your dog for not coming when called.
-He isn’t trying to annoy or embarrass you; you simply haven’t trained him enough yet.
+They aren’t trying to annoy or embarrass you; you simply haven’t trained them enough yet.
 Plus, you make it less likely your dog will choose to come next time you call.

 - Even if you are mad–try not to show it–always try to imagine how you look from your dog’s perspective: Do you look like a person that can be safely approached?